wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/quick-start.md

 Also read: [Review Tool User Guide](review-tool-user-guide/why.md)

-## What if I want to try the APIs instead? ##
+## What if I want to directly try the image and text moderation APIs? ##
-You will see your free trial key for the Content Moderator APIs on the **Connectors** TAB in the **Settings** section.
+Use your free trial key for the Content Moderator APIs from the **Connectors** TAB in the **Settings** section.
 When you are ready to purchase, you can [upgrade to a paid subscription](https://portal.azure.com/#create/Microsoft.CognitiveServices/apitype/ContentModerator) and swap out the keys.

 ![Your Content Moderator API Key](images/Moderator-API-Key2.PNG)